Jitter Fields: Ottawa Rough Riders

+Indianapolis Colts

 He was signed by the Indianapolis Colts in September of the 1987 season to play as a replacement player during the 1987 NFL player's strike.
 He played one game with the Colts, was cut and quickly signed by the Kansas City Chiefs.
 During his first game with the Chiefs, during the last weekend of the strike, he had a career-high 85-yard punt return for a TD which was the 3rd longest punt return in the NFL that year.
 In the same game he tied the Chiefs record for most punt return yards in a game with 123 yards.
 He played in one game after the end of the strike and was released.
 But the Chiefs resigned him in December and during the final 3 games of the season he returned 6 punts.
 He was cut at the end of training camp in 1988.

+Oklahoma City Twisters

 Fields then spent two years playing semi-pro football in the Minor Football League (MFL) where he was also a defensive coordinator for the Oklahoma City Twisters.

+Dallas Texans

 In 1991 and 1992 he played in the Arena Football League.
 In 1991 he helped the Detroit Drive to get to ArenaBowl V and the next year he helped the Dallas Texans win the Western Division Championship.